French Potato Gratin

 - It’s rich and creamy, flavored with garlic and a touch of thyme.

-- Dorie Greenspan created this recipe, which guarantees deliciousness!
+- Dorie Greenspan created this au gratin potatoes recipe, which guarantees deliciousness!

 - Thinly sliced potatoes are bathed in cream and topped with a generous sprinkle of Gruyere cheese.
 It’s best in small quantities, even though you’ll want seconds and thirds!

-This is a rich, satisfying potato dish that’s worthy of any holiday or dinner party!
+This is a rich, satisfying cheesy potato casserole that is worthy of any holiday or dinner party!
 Here are a few tips for making it perfect every time.

-- PRO-Tip: Aim to cut all your potatoes the same thickness.
-Dorie, the cookbook author, suggests 1/8-inch thick.
+- PRO-Tip: Aim to cut all your potatoes to the same thickness.
+Dorie, the cookbook author, suggests ⅛-inch thick.
 This ensures they’ll all be cooked and perfectly tender at the same time.

 - Use a knife to check the potatoes for doneness.
 Pierce a few different potatoes to see if your knife goes in easily.
 Any resistance and the dish needs more cooking time.